LeanderLXZ/gwshop-oracle-sql-APEX/README.md

-# GWshop - An application for bargain notification based on Oracle APEX.
+# GWshop - An application for bargain notification based on Oracle APEX

 ## Introduction
 ![](imgs/GWShop-03.jpg)